terra-money/classic-core/README.md

 ### Join the mainnet

-If you want to join the `columbus-5` mainnet, we strongly recommend the following:
+The following requirements are recommended for running a `columbus-5` mainnet node:

 - **4 or more** CPU cores
 - At least **2TB** of disk storage
 - At least **100mbps** network bandwidth
+- An RPM-based Linux distribution

-[The mainnet repo](https://github.com/terra-money/mainnet) contains configuration and migration instructions for setting up a Columbus-5 mainnet node.
+For configuration and migration instructions for setting up a Columbus-5 mainnet node, visit [The mainnet repo](https://github.com/terra-money/mainnet).

 **Terra Node Quick Start**
 ```